 Professor Dieter Chichung Lie is speaker for RTG 2162.
-The project is currently being funded in the first funding period until 31 December 2020.
+The project is currently being funded in the second funding period until 30 June 2025.

 How do various materials fracture?
 The RTG hopes to develop simulation methods to record fractures in brittle, granular and porous materials at various length and time scales.
 The results are to be used to develop materials specially tailored to prevent fracturing.

 Professor Paul Steinmann is speaker for RTG 2423.
 The project is currently being funded in the first funding period until 30 June 2023.

 In view of the growing importance of information technology for society, cybercrime is becoming more and more of a threat.
 At the same time, there are also new opportunities for criminal prosecution, such as automated online data collection and analysis, and monitoring programmes.
 However, what impact does it have on the basic rights of those affected when ‘forensic computing’ is used?
 The research training group ‘Cybercrime and forensic computing’ brings together experts from the fields of computer science and law to systematically investigate the research area of ‘criminal prosecution of cybercrime’.